nict-wisdom/rannc/documents/tutorial.rst

 See :doc:`limitations` for details.
 The optimizer can update model parameters simply by calling ``step()``.

-The script below shows the above usage with a very simple model.
+The script below (``examples/tutorial.py``) shows the above usage with a very simple model.

 .. code-block:: python

+  import sys
   import torch
   import torch.nn as nn
   import torch.optim as optim